yujitach/MenuMeters/README.md

 I contacted the author but haven't received the reply.
 To help people who's missing MenuMeters on El Capitan Beta, I decided to make the git repo public.

 # Usage:
 Clone the git repo, open MenuMeters.xcodeproj, and build the target *PrefPane*.
 This should install the pref pane in your *~/Library/PreferencePanes/*.
 (You might need to remove the older version of MenuMeters by yourself.)
-Then just launch the pref pane.
+Then just launch the System Preference app from your Dock.
+That's it!